matthieuSolente/mso-faux-absolute/README.md

 ## CTA

-If you use a classic CTA link coded in a table, it will work on Outlook, but the button will be invisible in the web version.
-Mark Robbins' html button is an ideal solution in this case.
+If you use a classic table-coded CTA link, it can work.
+Otherwise Mark Robbins' html button is an ideal solution in this case.
 Feel free to use my [generator](https://codepen.io/matthieuSolente/pen/abRpPOX) to create your link

 This small discovery would never have been possible without the detailed documentation of [Stig Morten Myre](https://stigmortenmyre.no/mso/html/concepts/ofconstyletable.htm) and [Mark Robbins](https://www.goodemailcode.com/email-enhancements/mso-styles)
 Created by Matthieu Solente in May 2023